-How does it work?
+How does the Chinese gender prediction chart work?

-Your lunar age is your age plus one year, as in Chinese tradition you're one year old when you're born.
+- the mother's lunar age at conception (the black column running down the far left).
+Your lunar age is your age plus 1 year, as in Chinese tradition you're 1 year old when you're born.

-Word goes that the chart was invented by a Chinese scientist around 700 years ago, in the Ching Dynasty and written originally in the Manchu language, but was buried in an ancient tomb.
+Word goes that the chart was invented by a Chinese scientist around 700 years ago, in the Ching Dynasty, and written originally in the Manchu language, but was buried in an ancient tomb.

 It found its way into British hands in 1900 where it was translated, later being printed in Austria and then by a Chinese scholar who printed it in Taiwan.

-To this day it appears in the Chinese Farmer's Almanac every year.
+To this day, it appears in the Chinese Farmer's Almanac every year.

-Is there any science to the Chinese gender prediction chart?
+How accurate is the Chinese gender prediction chart?

 Well, it's right at least 50% of the time, we reckon!
 And on our forum, mum MissisB has found just that.
 She says: "I've just done it for my 2.
 It predicted Isla would be a boy!
 But it was right in predicting Maya would be a girl."